fybalaban/scripts/README.md

 dependencies:
  - python installation lol
- - aw hell nah. [termcolor](https://pypi.org/project/termcolor) again
+ - aw, hell nah. [termcolor](https://pypi.org/project/termcolor) again

 ## drun_cleaner.py

 drun_cleaner is a necessary tool to make selected desktop entries hidden. it uses a hardcoded list to get which files you want to be hidden, then searchs for those files in certain locations like "/usr/share/applications" and "$HOME/.local/share/applications". a file, when found, will get appended with 'NoDisplay=true' which removes that entry from run, drun, or any app launcher's menu.

+## compare.py

+this tiny script reads two csv files to two lists, then compares the lists. what's so special about it? it takes phantombuster's Instagram follower and followee lists as inputs. :D.